swetlana-spb/yml-viewer/README.md

  # viewer

- usage: main_viewer.py [-h] [-H HOST] [-p PORT] [-P [PASSWORD]]
+ usage: main_viewer.py

 Shows data from redis database.

-optional arguments:

-  -h, --help            show this help message and exit

-  -H HOST, --host HOST  ip-address of the database

-  -p PORT, --port PORT  port of the database

-  -P [PASSWORD], --password [PASSWORD] password to the database

-Note: if you don't provide host, port or password, this script will try to connect to localhost
+To see data from database push "Connect" button.
+So viewer connect to localhost.

+If you want to connect to another db, go to menu "Connection" - "Settings" and write connection settings.

+To refresh data with current connection push "Refresh" button.